7 nights starting from

 |09 - July - 2019||Limited Availability||Travel Info Please Call||booking-journey/#/start/UMB/09 July 2019/|

 |07 - July - 2020||£ 1145.00||Travel Info Book Now||booking-journey/#/start/UMB/07 July 2020/|

 Departing: 07th July 2020 at 09:15

 Day 1: Fly from London Gatwick to Rome.

 On arrival in Rome, transfer by coach to Trevi (approx. two hours) and the Hotel Anica Dimora Alla Rocca.
-This evening dinner will be in the hotel restaurant.
+This evening a welcome drink will be served and dinner will follow in the hotel restaurant.

 Day 2: Full day tour to Perugia.